1. Home

 Exercising

-In one study, a third of brachycephalic dogs were unable to walk for more than 10 minutes on a 19°C summer day [8].
-This inability to exercise normally can severely restrict the walking and play activities these dogs can engage in and share with their owners.
+Brachycephalic dogs may be unable to exercise normally, especially in warmer and more humid weather [2].
+In one study, a third of brachycephalic dogs were unable to walk for more than 10 minutes on a 19°C summer day [22].
+This inability to exercise normally can severely restrict the walking and play activities these dogs can engage in and share with their owners and inhibits their ability to express the behaviours that dogs enjoy [2].

-Owners also need to be aware that weight control is extremely important for brachycephalic dogs, as extra weight and obesity can make their breathing problems much worse.
+Weight control is extremely important for brachycephalic dogs, as extra weight and obesity can make their breathing problems much worse [3].
 Exercise intolerance poses a major challenge for weight management of brachycephalic dogs.
 As a result, nutritional management is critical to ensure optimum weight.
-Regular exercise without causing difficulty in breathing is also important, both to help with weight management and to provide opportunities for socialisation and stimulating experiences outdoors.
+It is also important that these dogs have regular exercise but this must be managed so that difficulty in breathing is avoided.
+This regular exercise both helps with weight management and provides important opportunities for socialisation and other positive experiences associated with being outdoors and exploring the world.

 Sleeping